Ask a COVID-19 Question

-- Individuals not complying with the curfew requirements can be subject to a fine from 100 – 2000 euros.
+- Individuals not complying with the health and safety requirements can be subject to a fine from 100 – 2000 euros.

 - The U.S. Embassy Riga has limited, emergency, in-person passport and CRBA appointments, certain emergency visa appointments and other emergency services as needed.
 American citizens should contact us at firstname.lastname@example.org if assistance is needed.

 - U.S. Citizens seeking information on the CARES Act, including stimulus checks for individuals and assistance for small business owners, are encouraged to visit the IRS Coronavirus Tax Relief and Economic Impact Payment site for more information.

 - View U.S. Embassy Riga’s Most Recent Alerts

 - Latvia’s Center for Disease Prevention and Control (SPKC)

 - SPKC Specific Information on Rates of Incidence In Other Countries